 God, as He works all things after the council of His will.
 It seems that God has

-can read it and be sure it will happen, and He has predestined us
+can read it and be sure it will happen as it is written, but we don't know that God has predestined us

 Eph 1-12